Model Number: OLED55-H1

 (And if you are one of those hardcore audiophiles who won’t accept the walls not rattling, check out our roundup of the best soundbars.)

 In case that’s still not enough, the set makes it easy to stream video from other devices via Google Cast (for Android and Chrome) and AirPlay 2 (for iOS and macOS).
-This is especially handy if you want to catch something on, say, HBO Max, or another service that Vizio does not support natively via its integrated apps.
+This is especially handy if you want to catch something on a service that Vizio does not support natively via its integrated apps.